viperML/neohome/src/content/blog/flake-utils/index.md

 ## Do we really need flake-utils?

 So going back to our original problem: we want to parametrize over `system`, which will be a list of known strings.
 We also want to prevent applying this to unrelated outputs, like `nixosConfigurations` or `overlays`.
-And it would be nice if it doesn't depend on any other flake [^3] , while we are at it.
+And it would be nice if it doesn't depend on any other flake [^3], while we are at it.
 Turns out this is very easy to write!

 ```nix
 {{% include "forall-flake.nix" %}}
 ```

-What we are doing with `forAllSystems` (feel free to use any name), is esentially the same that flake-utils does, but applied to a single output.
-We can still run into the problems of using `<system>.<system>`, but at least we completly bypass the other problems.
+What we are doing with `forAllSystems` (feel free to use any name), is essentially the same that flake-utils does, but applied to a single output.
+We can still run into the problems of using `<system>.<system>`, but at least we completely bypass the other problems.
 And it can be written in a single line of code which you can copy-paste!

 If you need to use some overlays or nixpkgs configuration, you can tweak it like so: